-The phase of a campaign’s vote-by-mail program where the campaign educates voters on how to request an Absentee Ballot and explains the Absentee Ballot’s importance to the campaign.
+The education and application phase is the phase of a campaign’s vote-by-mail program where the campaign educates voters on how to request an Absentee Ballot and explains the Absentee Ballot’s importance to the campaign.

 Email and Social Media (aka Digital) Fundraising

-Email and social media are effective ways to recruit small-dollar donors for very little (or no) cost, ideally plugging them into a recurring monthly donation program.
+Email and social media fundraising is an effective way to recruit small-dollar donors for very little (or no) cost, ideally plugging them into a recurring monthly donation program.

 Equity is a form of justice that involves giving people what they need, relative to their own circumstance, so that they can succeed in the opportunities presented to them.